danilo94/danilo94/README.md

 My name is Danilo Almeida, I'm a Software Engineer living in Belo Horizonte.

 I like to write code and create projects involving: Emulation, Hardware Hacking, IoT and A.I.
+And document everything on my social medias :D

 ### You can find me on: